vamise/nft-marketplace/ARCHITECTURE.md

 ### Overview

-The Token Vault serves two purposes in the Metaplex ecosystem: Storing tokens for safe-keeping for the Auction Manager, and as a fractionalization service for NFTs.
+The Token Vault serves two purposes in the Fyfy ecosystem: Storing tokens for safe-keeping for the Auction Manager, and as a fractionalization service for NFTs.
 It has two primary concepts, that of the Vault and of the Safety Deposit Box.
 A Vault can have any number of Safety Deposit Boxes, one per unique mint being stored.
 A Vault goes through many phases in life-cycle, but the two important ones are when it's **Activated** and when it is **Combined**.
 When it is **Activated**, new fractional shares can be minted and distributed for partial ownership, and when it is **Combined**, fractional owners can burn their shares in exchange for remuneration and the vault authority can retrieve the stored tokens in the Vault.

 Below is the Rust state stored on chain: